Oleksandr Glikberg(Sasha Chorny)

 Emigration and final years

-After the October Revolution, Sasha Chorny категорично rejected the new regime.
-In 1918, he and his wife left for Lithuania, and two years later he obtained a German visa and moved to Berlin, where he continued writing, including children’s books.
-Later, they moved to France, purchased land near Bormes-les-Mimosas, and built a house overlooking the sea.
+After the October Revolution, Sasha Chorny categorically rejected the new власти (new regime).
+In 1918, he and his wife left for Lithuania, and two years later he obtained a German visa and moved to Berlin, where he continued writing, including children’s books, and became an active participant in the literary life of the German capital.

 Sasha Chorny was buried at the cemetery in Le Lavandou, where in the late 1970s a memorial plaque was installed in his memory — the grave itself, which had long gone unpaid, was lost.